 - offering flexible payment options to all households and small businesses in financial stress, including small businesses eligible for the JobKeeper Payment

-- not disconnecting or restricting supply/services to those in financial stress
+- not disconnecting or restricting supply/services to those in financial stress that have made contact with their retailer or responded to communications

 - deferring debt recovery proceedings and credit default listing